pjobson/onion_omega2p_experiments/README.md

 Now when you ssh from the client to the Omega it should not prompt you.

     root@10.10.10.250

+## <a name="static_ip"></a>Setting Up a Static IP Address

+You can setup a static IP address by modifying you `network` config file.

+    vi /etc/config/network

+Look for you `wwan` interface and comment it out, then add the following.
+Your network may be different than mine, keep that in mind when editing this, you can lock yourself out of the device by mistake if you put in the wrong stuff.
+The `gateway` should be your router, the `dns-nameservers` and `dns` may be your router if it provides DNS otherwise use `1.1.1.1` which is [a partnership between Cloudflare and APNIC](https://1.1.1.1/).

+    config interface 'wwan'
+        option proto 'static'
+        option hostname 'Omega-6031'
+        option ipaddr '10.10.10.250'
+        option netmask '255.255.255.0'
+        option gateway '10.10.10.1'
+        option dns-nameservers '10.10.10.1'
+        option dns '10.10.10.1'

+Then restart networking and exit then you should be able to ssh into that static IP.

+    /etc/init.d/network restart && exit

 ## <a name="update_firmware_from_cli"></a>Update Firmware from Command Line